 Despite its pluses, there are businesses averse to instant messaging for business communication even today.
 They still prefer to communicate with non-desk employees through bulletin boards, sticky notes, and sporadic calls — or through just a holler across the room.
 It’s more of a mindset problem, really.
 They are worried about security: “What if he quits and takes company data with him?”
 They are unsure about what to communicate: “Is it essential to inform the delivery guy about a change in company policy?”
 They are doubtful of the reception: “Will the office janitor read all messages sent to him?”

-Groupe.io is a solid start to the trend.
+Groupe.io is a solid start to the trend of employee messaging apps.
 It enables enterprise instant messaging and is a boon for businesses with a large number of non-desk workers.
 It’s easy, effective, and engaging.
 And strongly secure at the same time.
 But the best part?
 Everyone, and we mean everyone, is looped in.